 - You must be 13 years old or older.
 If you are younger than 13, you must ask those who are 13 or older to register the drone.

 - You must be a US citizen or a legal permanent resident.
 If you are a foreigner who wants to fly in the US, you can still register your drone.
-But you will have to pay the fee for each drone separately.
+But you will have to pay the fee for each drone separately, regardlesss of you flying for fun or money.

-#4 Step by Step Guide How to Register
+#4 Step by Step Guide on How to Register

-- Proceed to checkout and pay the $5 fee.
+- Fill in the form and proceed to pay the $5 fee.

 - Done.
 You will now receive a unique registration number.